Abi822/ReSkyrimed/README.md

 ### Antivirus
+>[!WARNING]
+>Antivirus apps sometimes mistake [MO2's Virtual File System](https://stepmodifications.org/wiki/Guide:Mod_Organizer/Advanced) for something harmful because of how it loads game files.
+When that happens, MO2, Skyrim, or tools launched through MO2 might not start.
+>You usually don’t need to uninstall your antivirus.
+The fix is to add exclusions (also called “allow list” or “exceptions”) for:
+> - The MO2 folder
+> - Your Skyrim game folder
+> - MO2’s virtual file system folder (often in `C:\ProgramData\USVFS`)
+>
+> After adding those, things normally work fine.
+Some antiviruses (like Norton, Bitdefender, AVG) can be stricter than others; if exclusions don’t help, try temporarily disabling that antivirus or uninstalling.
+For most people, Windows Defender plus safe, and works plenty well with MO2.

 ### Pagefile and Crash Prevention
 ReSkyrimed has been optimized for better memory usage, but it still demands a lot of RAM, especially if you're on a 16GB system with background tasks running.
 If the game can't allocate enough memory, you may experience crashes or instability.